Country

 France

-At night, the stories seem to emanate from the walls of the nearby houses.
+At night, stories seem to flutter from the walls of the houses.
 Narrow alleys.
-Cobblestone.
-This small town is a true gem.
-Yes, a walk through Viviers is a journey back to the Middle Ages, because the former bishop’s town was spared the destruction of wars.
-Besides small shops, there are also big things to see.
-For example, the cathedral with special works of art such as the five tapestries – three of them were given to the bishop by Napoléon III.
-A highlight in the truest sense of the word is the viewpoint in the upper town.
-What a view of this enchanting place.
+Cobblestones.
+This little town is a hidden gem.
+Indeed, a stroll through Viviers is like a journey back to the Middle Ages, for this former episcopal town was spared the destruction of war.
+In addition to the small shops, there are also great things to see.
+For example, the cathedral with its five tapestries, three of which were given to the bishop by Napoleon III.
+The viewpoint in the upper town is a highlight in every sense of the word.
+What a view over this enchanting place.

 Vienne